sendable/sendable-node/README.md

 }
 ```

-## Email
+## Email Method

-The `email` method renders your email template and returns the HTML in response.
+The `email` method sends the email using your configured SMTP mailer in Sendable.
 It accepts two arguments and returns a `Promise` object.

 - **templateId** - *integer* - This is your Sendable template id
 - **params** - *object* - Object containing the following keys